preprocessed-connectomes-project/quality-assessment-protocol/qap_documentation.md

     cd /qap
     python setup.py install

-## A Description of QA Measures
+## Taxonomy of QA Measures

-There are three collections of measures that can be run using the QAP software package:
+There are three sets of measures that can be run using the QAP software package:

 * Anatomical spatial measures
 * Functional (4D timeseries) spatial measures
 * Functional (4D timeseries) temporal measures

+The following sections will describe the measures belonging to these sets in detail.
+The label used in the CSV files output by QAP is designated by brackets after the long form measure name.

+To determine subjects that are outliers for any of these measures, run QAP on an array of subjects and take 1.5x or 3x the inter-quartile range.

 ### Spatial Anatomical